edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 For me, these questions lead to my answer:
 **To be a great example of leading Life with Honesty, Courage and Kindness by doing acts aligned with this.""

-Now, why are you here?
+Now, why are you here in the world?
 What if you were never born?